InformaticsMatters/virtual-screening/README.md

 For each input SMILES two output files are generated within the sharded directory system containing the enumerated
 molecules:
 1. A `.smi` file
-2. A `.sdf` file containing molecules with 3D coordinates Both files contain the same molecules, just in different format.
+2. A `.sdf.gz` file containing molecules with 3D coordinates
+Both files contain the same molecules, just in different format.

 ```